tatianaacostag/DevelopersDoc_site/content/es/Deprecated/Merchant Panel/Refunds-old.md

 weight: 25
 ---

-{{% alert title="Note" color="warning"%}}
+{{% alert title="Nota" color="warning"%}}
-This article has been deprecated and it is not offered for new commerces.
+Este artículo ha sido deprecado y no se ofrece a comercios nuevos.
 {{% /alert %}}

 ## What is a refund?